Schallbert/Tonuino_alternativeFirmware/README.md

 Idea and fantastic execution found on Thorsten Voß's blog, re-wrote the code from scratch for better structure, readability, maintainability, and extensibility.
-Does not support adcanved config features (yet) like preset lullabye timer, init volume etc.
+Does not support advanced config features (yet) like preset lullabye timer, init volume etc.

 ## Features:
 * Configurable user input (buttons or encoder)